Our most valuable resource for living off grid is water.

 Most motorized augers run on fuel.
 This creates the need to constantly refuel and creates fumes that will waft up into your face.

-I found this super badass electric hand auger that is highly efficient.
+I found this badass electric hand auger that is highly efficient.
 It creates no fumes, is much quieter and only weighs 22 lbs.
-It uses a lithium-ion battery that holds a charge for augering 195 feet per charge.
+It uses a lithium-ion battery that holds a charge for auguring 195 feet per charge.

-It’s expensive, but worth it if you are attempting to hand dig a well, need to install fenceposts, etc. This machine has tons of high quality reviews from its users; I have complete confidence recommending this product to you.
+It’s expensive, but worth it if you are attempting to hand dig a well, need to install fence posts, etc. This machine has tons of high quality reviews from purchasers.

 An off grid water tank system makes it possible to settle on a property that does not have a water source or a feasible water table.
 You can also use a cistern temporarily while you are installing your main water system.
 This is a good choice for properties that only have seasonal water flow as well.

-Obstacles and Solutions for Hauling in Water for your Cistern System
+Obstacles and Solutions for Off Grid Water Hauling

 You may also be too far to collect water from a municipal system to make it even feasible.

-If I was in this situation, I would prefer to collect my own water from a local natural water source.
+If possible, collect water from a local natural water source.
 You can use a submersible sump pump to fill your water tank.
-There may be some legalities to pumping out water from a natural water source so check your local area before doing so, or don’t get caught by the ranger!
+Just make sure to filter out contaminates before drinking.

 I also advise to locate a backup water source location just in case your municipality fails.